-Restoration works, in the form of drain blocking, have taken place at the site.
+Restoration works, in the form of drain blocking, took place at the site before we came along.
 These habitat remediation measures were carried out in the period between the surveys by Kelly et al. (1995) and Fernandez et al. (2005).
 Almost 3km of high bog drains are now blocked with peat dams, and the effectiveness of this measure can be seen in the change in status of 0.384km of blocked drains from reduced-functional to non-functional during the current reporting period.

 There was evidence of some Active Raised Bog habitat getting wetter, and, therefore, a reasonable expectation that increases in habitat extent and improvements in quality will be seen in the future.
 In the 2012 survey, high bog drainage blocking is reported as positive management action under the heading of Restoring / Improving the hydrological regime.